nickwu241/list-of-projects/README.md

 **Tic Tac Toe** - Implemented in SystemVerilog.

 **Simon Game** - Implemented in C and emulate hardware using DAQ Library.

+## Thanks for visiting!
+If you have any questions, you can reach me at nickwu@alumni.ubc.ca.

 [//]: #
 [Cabin Escape]:<https://github.com/gbvivian/CabinEscape>